vEnhance/1802/r02.typ

 is a direct consequence of the Pythagorean theorem.
 I'm sorry for anyone that was bored.

-However, in contrast, many of the results in your Thursday/Friday lectures are nontrivial.
+However, in contrast, many of the results in your Thursday/Friday lectures are _really_ nontrivial.

 - The theorem saying the algebraic definition $x_1 x_2 + y_1 y_2 + z_1 z_2$ of the dot product
   coincides with the geometric definition $|bf(a)| |bf(b)| cos theta$ is nontrivial.